Keep news outlets insulated from politics

 University of Wisconsin System President Ray Cross recently proposed a major restructuring of the system’s two-year colleges and the University of Wisconsin-Extension.

-- Board of Regents has voted to proceed with President Cross’ restructuring plan.
+The Board of Regents has voted to proceed with President Cross’ restructuring plan.

 After learning about the president’s proposal through the news media, I requested that he brief the Senate Democratic caucus on his vision, prior to the Board of Regents vote.
 I followed up that briefing with a letter to him with my specific concerns about his plan to move Wisconsin Public Television and Wisconsin Public Radio from UW Extension to the office of the UW System President.